Eastbridge Hospital of St Thomas

 History, tourist information, and nearby accommodation

-The Hospital declined over the next century or so, until it was re-founded in 1324 by Bishop Stratford.
+The Hospital declined over the next century or so until it was re-founded in 1324 by Bishop Stratford.
 The next century saw St Thomas's prosper, and at the time of Chaucer's Canterbury Tales it was at the height of its wealth.
-The Master of Eastbridge Hospital was not just responsable for running the Hospital, he also had to maintain East Bridge itself.
+The Master of Eastbridge Hospital was not just responsible for running the Hospital, he also had to maintain East Bridge itself.

-The Eastbridge Hospital still continues as an almshouse to this day, and houses elderly people with a strong connection to Canterbury.
+The Eastbridge Hospital still continues as an almshouse to this day and houses elderly people with a strong connection to Canterbury.
 The Hospital also maintains nearby Greyfriars Chapel.
+You can get a joint ticket to Eastbridge Hospital and Greyfriars Chapel and garden.

 About Eastbridge Hospital of St Thomas